Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 In the case of a binary outcome, the proposed methodology is implemented using again, instead of BCF, a suitable rework of the causal BART algorithm proposed by \cite{hill2011bayesian}.
 In this case, the conditional CACE can be expressed as:

 where both $g(\cdot,\cdot)$ and $\delta(\cdot,\cdot)$ are estimated using BART using as an outcome the output $Y_i$ and $W_i$ respectively.

-Once one estimated the conditional CACE as in \eqref{cace_bcf}, one can build a simple binary tree, using a CART model \citep{breiman1984classification}, on the fitted values ($\hat{\tau}^{cace}(x)$) to discover, in an interpretable manner, the drivers of the heterogeneity.
-Indeed, as argued by \cite{lee2018discovering} and \cite{lee2020causal}, the subgroups discovered from CART, are ideal to guarantee high levels of interpretability, where interpretability can be defined as the degree to which a human can understand the cause of a decision or consistently predict the results of the model \citep{miller2018explanation, kim2016examples}.
+Once one estimated the conditional CACE as in \eqref{cace_bcf}, one can build a simple binary tree, using a CART model \citep{breiman1984classification}, on the fitted values ($\hat{\tau}^{cace}(x)$) to discover, in an interpretable manner, the drivers of the heterogeneity { (fit-the-fit approach).
+Indeed, as argued by \cite{lee2021discovering} and \cite{lee2020causal}, the subgroups discovered from a fit-the-fit approach using CART,} are ideal to guarantee high levels of interpretability, where interpretability can be defined as the degree to which a human can understand the cause of a decision or consistently predict the results of the model \citep{miller2018explanation, kim2016examples}.
 The CART algorithm used for the detection of heterogeneous subgroups is implemented in \texttt{R} using the \texttt{rpart} package version 4.1-15 \citep{therneau2015package}.
 The maximal depth of the tree can be set by the researcher.
-In our empirical example and in the simulations, the maximal depth is set to two to maintain a small level of complexity (and, in turn, enhance interpretability) and guarantee enough observations within each node \cite[see][for further a discussion on tree depth, interpretability and subgroups sizes]{lee2018discovering}.
+In our empirical example and in the simulations, the maximal depth is set to two to maintain a small level of complexity (and, in turn, enhance interpretability) and guarantee enough observations within each node \cite[see][for further a discussion on tree depth, interpretability and subgroups sizes]{lee2021discovering}.

-Alternatively, one could directly fit the CART on the estimated unit level ITT in \eqref{iv-bart}.
+{ Alternatively, one could directly fit the CART on the estimated unit level ITT in \eqref{iv-bart}.
 We call this alternative methodology BCF-ITT.
-BCF-ITT could be potentially helpful when one can imagine the heterogeneity to be driven by small values of $\pi_{C}(x)$.
-However, BCF-ITT may suffer limitations when the ITT is relatively homogeneous while the proportion of compliers in various subgroup is not.
-In the Simulations section we discuss further the comparison between BCF-IV and BCF-ITT.}
+BCF-ITT could be potentially helpful in scenarios where (i) one can imagine the heterogeneity to be driven by small values of $\pi_{C}(x)$, or (ii) one is solely interested in the detection of the heterogeneity in the ITT.
+BCF-ITT may suffer limitations when the ITT is relatively homogeneous while the proportion of compliers in various subgroups is not.
+In the simulations in the Supplementary Material, we discuss further the comparison between BCF-IV and BCF-ITT and how BCF-IV dominates BCF-ITT in the detection of the heterogeneity in CACE.}